-Her most recent young adult novels are Like Other Girls (forthcoming May 2017) and Nothing Tastes As Good (2016), published by Hot Key Books.
+Her most recent young adult novels are Like Other Girls (2017) and Nothing Tastes As Good (2016), published by Hot Key Books.
 She is also the author of nine teen novels published by Poolbeg Press, as well a work of historical fiction, Seeds of Liberty, for 10+.

-Her short fiction has recently appeared in Autonomy, Reading The Future, The Broken Spiral, Looking At The Stars, wordlegs, Crannog, Necessary Fiction, Litro, Irish Literary Review, The View From Here,, The Ogham Stone, Headstuff, Long Story Short and The Incubator.
-She is currently developing a short story collection.
+Her short fiction has recently appeared in Autonomy, Reading The Future, The Broken Spiral, Looking At The Stars, wordlegs, Crannog, Necessary Fiction, Litro, Irish Literary Review, The View From Here, The Ogham Stone, Headstuff, Long Story Short and The Incubator.
 She is the recipient of three Arts Council bursaries (for both short fiction and YA fiction).

 Since the publication of her first book in 2000, she has given readings, talks, and workshops in schools and libraries around the country for children, teenagers, and adults, and has spoken at conferences on topics such as writing for children, teenagers’ reading habits, young adult fiction, and creative writing in gifted education.
-She has delivered workshops for both young people and adults at a number of literary festivals, including Listowel Writers’ Week, Mountains to Sea, and Waterford Writers’ Weekend, spoken to literary societies and MA classes at several universities around Ireland, and served as writer-in-residence for the Children’s Hospital School (Crumlin) and the Church of Ireland College of Education (CICE).
+She has delivered workshops for both young people and adults at a number of literary festivals, including Listowel Writers’ Week, Mountains to Sea, Cuirt, and Waterford Writers’ Weekend, spoken to literary societies and MA classes at several universities around Ireland, and served as writer-in-residence for the Children’s Hospital School (Crumlin) and the Church of Ireland College of Education (CICE).

 Claire has also taught at the Centre for Talented Youth, Ireland (CTYI) at DCU for more than a decade, and designed and taught two courses concentrating on novel writing for the Irish Writers’ Centre for a number of terms.
 She has previously worked in children’s/YA publishing as an editor with Penguin Random House.
-She is a regular reviewer for The Irish Times and Inis magazine (Children’s Books Ireland) and contributor to writing.ie.
-She works with Penguin Random House Ireland on their children’s/YA submissions, and is the co-founder and co-editor of literary journal Banshee.
+She is a regular reviewer for The Irish Times and the co-founder and co-editor of literary journal and small independent press Banshee.